-The DIR-816L Wireless AC750 Dual Band Cloud Router provides revolutionary 802.11ac wireless speed - up to 750Mbps - for flawless HD video streaming to multiple devices.
+The D-Link DIR-818LW Wireless AC750 Dual Band Gigabit Cloud Router provides revolutionary 802.11ac wireless speed - up to 750Mbps - for flawless HD video streaming to multiple devices.

-With ground-breaking mydlink Cloud Services, you can monitor your home network from anywhere on your iPhone, iPad, and Android device.
-See websites that are being visited, block unwanted devices and receive automatic e-mail alerts when unauthorized connections are attempted.
-With the mydlink SharePortTM app, you can remotely access your media on a USB drive or SD card connected to your DIR-816L from your iPhone, iPad, or Android device.
-Best of all, the apps for network management and file access are free.
+With mydlinkTM Cloud Services, you can monitor your home network from anywhere, anytime, using your iPhone, iPad, and Android device(s).
+Monitor what websites are being visited, block access from unwanted devices, and receive automatic e-mail alerts when unauthorized connections are attempted.

+With the mydlink SharePort[TM] app, you can wirelessly access your media that is stored on a connected USB drive from your iPhone[®], iPad[®], or Android[TM] device.
+Best of all, you can get free apps for network management and file access.